GraphiteEditor/Graphite/website/content/contribute/_index.md

 Graphite is built with Rust and web technologies.
 Download and install the latest LTS version of [Node.js](https://nodejs.org/) and stable release of [Rust](https://www.rust-lang.org/), as well as [Git](https://git-scm.com/).

-**On Windows**, Rust requires the MSVC toolchain properly configured with the Visual Studio Build Tools installed on your machine including the "Desktop development with C++" workload. **If you are having issues building,** you might have skipped this step or you may have outdated Node.js or Rust versions (compare `node --version` and `rustc --version` against the versions listed in the links above, use `rustup update` to upgrade Rust).
+On Windows, Rust requires the MSVC toolchain properly configured with the Visual Studio Build Tools installed on your machine including the "Desktop development with C++" workload. **If you are having issues building,** you might have skipped this step or you may have outdated Node.js or Rust versions (compare `node --version` and `rustc --version` against the versions listed in the links above, use `rustup update` to upgrade Rust).

 Clone the project:
 ```